sbellity/kinen-club-project/sessions/20251206-01-kinen-beads-devx/rounds/02-daemon-and-integration.md

 3. How much should be pre-filled vs left as templates?
 4. Should there be different templates for different project types?

+>> 1. yes
+>> 2. no
+>> 3. explore options
+>> 4. yes but let's start with technical projects first... software archicture and dev. but think about how to structure prompts to expand to other domains natirally (creative writing, lawyers, teachers etc...)

 ---

 ### Q2.7: kinen ↔ beads Integration Points